chaklam-silpasuwanchai/Python-for-Machine-Learning/Prerequisites/0 - Installation - Python in container.md

 > - Python runs on an interpreter system, meaning that code can be executed as soon as it is written.
 This means that prototyping can be very quick.
 > - Python can be treated in a procedural way, an object-orientated way or a - functional way.

-### Before you start
+## 2.3.
+Before you start
-1. There are two major versions of Python which are Python2 and Python3.
-Note that when you call `python` in your terminal, you are referring to Python2.
-Instead, you need to explicitly call `python3` to use Python version 3.
+1. There are two major versions of Python, which are `Python2` and `Python3`.
+You must be aware of which major/minor version you are using.
-2. There are some differences in syntax the two versions.
-We are recommended that you use version 3 throughout the course.
+2. There are some differences in syntax between the two versions.
+We recommend that you use version 3 throughout the course.

-# <a name="1-docker"></a>1.
-Docker
+# 3. Container technology

-## Why?
+## 3.1.
+What/Why?
-To me, I want my machine/PC/laptop to be as clean as possible because I use my laptop for my daily routine, games, hobbies, and works.
-In addition, how can I make sure that I can easily switch to a new machine and continue working.

-Previously, my go-to solution was to use Virtual Machine (VM).
-It was a great experience in many aspects, especially, migrating and backing up works.
-However, VMs can not access hardware and this limitation alone is a dealbreaker for anyone who wants to work with Deep Learning.

-Now that Windows-subsystem-for-Linux (WSL2) is so great and convenient of managing environment of Docker, I never look back.
+There are many reasons why we should use containerization technology.
+At the core of `container`, it is a virtualization.
+To the user, it looks like there is another computer running inside their computer.
+That `computer` running inside is virtualized, which is just software; thus, we can simply build/rebuild/discard this virtualized computer at any time we want.

+What does this mean to you?

+Reproducible is probably the correct word to use.
+When you use your computer for development, you will install this/that/those over time.
+If your computer is suddenly broken, how long do you need to take in order to get back on track again?
+If you are afraid of this, it means your development is tied closely to your machine.
+We want to decouple your project from the machine.
+If we achieved that, the time it takes for you to get back on track should be just to buy a new computer and rebuild the `virtualized computer`.

+`Docker` is one of, if not the most famous, container solutions.
+It is free for non-commercial use, and it is widely adopted.

-## Installation
+## 3.2.
+Installation

-The easiest to get a Docker running in your machine is through Docker Desktop. <a href="https://www.docker.com/products/docker-desktop/">link</a>
+The easiest way to get `Docker` running in your machine is through [`Docker Desktop`](https://www.docker.com/products/docker-desktop/).

-Note that for `Linux` users, the last time I tried Docker Desktop on Linux, it was not working properly.
-It might have change.
-I don't know.

-Note for `MacOS` users, good luck.
-(I am a Windows enthusiast)

-Now, for `Windows` users.
-*This guide assumes you have a fresh installation of Windows*
+There are many great tutorials available online to help you with the installation process.

+### 3.2.1.
+Windows

+*I happen to write this guide since I was a Windows user (since 2020).
+So take this with a grain of salt.*

 1. Install the `Docker Desktop` from <a href="https://www.docker.com/products/docker-desktop/">link</a>
 2. Once the installation is done you may need to restart your OS.